‘Praying for Time,’ George Michael

 Think about it.
 Think about a song that you really like, but would shrink in horror if anyone knew.
 Would your friends laugh at the fact that you cry to Bread’s “If,” dance to Rick Astley’s “Never Gonna Give You Up,” or belt out “Today!” every time you hear Neil Diamond’s “America”?

-I’ve previously confessed my guilty pleasures, and I somehow feel a need to defend them: “I like Air Supply…no, no, wait, don’t leave!
+I somehow feel a need to defend my guilty pleasures: “I like Air Supply…no, no, wait, don’t leave!
 Here’s why!
 I was young!
 It’s sentimental!”
 But when it comes to George Michael’s “Praying for Time,” I don’t care what people think.
 They can joke about “Wake Me Up Before You Go-Go” (which is pure pop genius), make jokes about restroom sex, and recall Michael’s obsession with his five o’clock shadow and his ass.
 Doesn’t matter.

 “Praying for Time,” from Michael’s second solo album Listening Without Prejudice Vol. 1, was a departure from the pop fluff that got him famous.
 He wanted to get away from the Wham! image that had somewhat been perpetuated with his first album, Faith.
 This album was more reflective and somber, and “Praying for Time” laments the injustices of the world – hunger, hate – and wonders why we say, “I may have too much, but I’ll take my chances, ’cause God’s stopped keeping score.”

 The music, slow, grand and apocalyptic, is subtle in its chord changes, modulating one note at a time, but it features marvelous phrasing due to lingering strings and pounding drums.
 And Michael’s voice sounds inhuman, overproduced and full of echoes, as if he is singing from another dimension.